 Buying Guide for Graphics Cards Under £200

-Performance targets matter most when selecting budget graphics cards.
-1080p High settings suits most sub-£150 cards, whilst 1440p gaming requires stepping up to RTX 4060 or RX 6600 variants.
-Power consumption affects running costs and system requirements: RTX 40-series cards use 70W, whilst older models demand 150W+ from your PSU.
+Performance targets matter most when selecting best graphics cards.
+1080p High settings suits most sub-£150 cards, whilst 1440p gaming requires stepping up to RTX 4060 or RX 6600 variants. tdp-vs-actual-draw" class="vae-glossary-link" data-term="tdp-vs-actual-draw">Power consumption affects running costs and system requirements: RTX 40-series cards use 70W, whilst older models demand 150W+ from your PSU.

 New versus used purchasing depends on your priorities.
 New cards include manufacturer warranty and reliability guarantees, though prices hover closer to £200 limit.
 Used RTX 30-series cards offer better performance per pound but carry mining-history and unknown lifespan risks.
 Always verify return policies with UK retailers before purchasing.